DannyStoll1/dynamo/README.md

 ## Installation

-To install and run, just clone the repository and run `cargo +nightly run -r`.
+To install and run, just clone the repository, navigate to `bin`, and run `cargo +nightly run -r`.

 You may need to first [install Rust](https://rustup.rs/).
 At present, the nightly toolchain is required; you can install this with `rustup install nightly`.